Davis Love III: Senior career

+Love's son Davis Love IV (better known as Dru Love) is also a professional golfer.
+Love has worked with his son at a number of tournaments.
+In 2015, his son earned a sponsor exemption into the RSM Classic while still an amateur; Love III serves as the host.
+After Love failed to qualify for the 2017 U.S. Open, he caddied for Dru, who made his professional debut.
+On December 16, 2018, Love and his son Dru won the Father/Son Challenge at Ritz-Carlton Golf Club in Orlando, Florida.

+Love has served as the captain of several national teams as a senior.
+In 2012, he was the captain of the American Ryder Cup team.
+Four years later, he was captain of the 2016 Ryder Cup.
+Six year later, Love captained the U.S. team to victory in the 2022 Presidents Cup.

 For the 2020 PGA Tour season, Love joined CBS as a full-time analyst.
 In July 2020, Love announced that he was leaving his role with CBS in order to "focus on my family, play a few tournaments, and bring some stability back in a difficult year."

+Personal life

+He and his wife Robin have two children.
 On March 27, 2020, Love's home in St. Simons Island, Georgia, was destroyed in a fire.
 Love and his wife escaped without injury.

-In September 2022, Love captained the U.S. team to victory in the 2022 Presidents Cup at Quail Hollow Club in Charlotte, North Carolina.
-The U.S. team won 17.5–12.5.